-Keeping your WordPress site secure involves having a plan to secure your computer devices.
+Keeping your WordPress site secure involves having a plan to keep your computer devices secure.
 Now that you understand the importance of securing your computer, the next step is to create a computer backup system.

 To learn more about creating a computer backup system, see the tutorial below: